alXKl/taxonomy-editor/readme.md

 To **predict related terms for a word**, choose *Find Related Term* from the context-menu on a node.
 The dot-product of the given word and the projection matrix for the chosen relation is then being calculated.
-For the resulting vector the nearest neighbors are queried and represented.\
+For the resulting vector the nearest neighbors are queried and presented.\
-If there is a match in the result-set, select this word and it will be integrated into the graph with the corresponding relation-color.
+If there is a match in the result-set, select this word and it will be integrated into the graph with the corresponding relation.
 If there are no matching words, click so in the result-window.
 Either way, the **precision of predictions is maintained, based on your selection, in the relation fields at the bottom**.

-To **predict a relation type given a word-pair**, open the context menu on the link of the two words and select *Find Relation*.
+To **predict a relation type given a word-pair**, open the context-menu of the **link between two words** and select *Find Relation*.
 The dot-product of the two word-vectors is calculated and the resulting matrix is being matched with the existing projection matrices for overall error.
 The result is the best matching relation-type with the overall error.
 Selecting the relation from the result-window will color the